-Revenue-related party consists primarily of revenue generated from the Novartis Agreement.
-The increase of \$57.1 million in revenue-related party for the year ended December 31, 2019 compared to year ended December 31, 2018 was due to the recognition of \$50.0 million in upfront license fee revenue and \$7.1 million in research and development services revenue.
-We anticipate revenue over the next several years will be derived primarily from the Novartis Agreement as we continue to recognize revenue-related party from research and development services and from the potential achievement of the Novartis Agreement's developmental, regulatory and commercial milestones.
+Revenue-related party consisted exclusively of revenue generated from the Novartis Agreement.
+The decrease of 15.2 million, or 26.7%, in revenue-related party for the year ended December 31, 2020 compared to the year ended December 31, 2019 was primarily due to the recognition of \$50.0 million in upfront license fee revenue in 2019, offset by the recognition of \$25.0 million milestone payment from the achievement with the first patient dosing under the Novartis agreement in the first quarter of 2020 and the \$9.8 million increase in research and development services revenue in 2020.

+Over the next several years, we expect our revenue will be derived primarily from the Novartis Agreement as we continue to recognize related party revenue from research and development services funding and from the potential achievement of the Novartis Agreement's developmental, regulatory and commercial milestones.

+Research and Development Expenses

-Research and development expenses increased by \$22.9 million, or 94.0%, for the year ended December 31, 2019, compared to the year ended December 31, 2018.
-The increase was primarily due to \$18.1 million of increased consulting and outside services costs, \$3.7 million of increased compensation costs, \$0.5 million of increased rent expense, \$0.5 million in increased stock-based compensation costs, \$0.4 million of increased depreciation expense, \$0.3 million of increased sponsored research expenses and \$0.2 million of increased miscellaneous and other expenses partially offset by a decrease in equipment and supplies expense of \$0.8 million.
-Consulting and outside services costs increased due to increased PLN-74809 and PLN-1474 development activities.
-Compensation costs and stock-based compensation costs increased as a result of increased headcount.
-Rent expense increased due to the move to new office space in South San Francisco in mid-2018.
-Depreciation expense increased due to increased leasehold improvements installed at the South San Francisco office.
-Sponsored research expenses increased due to increased research sponsorship activities with universities in 2019.
-The reduction in equipment and supplies expense was due to a decrease in purchases of laboratory equipment during the year ended December 31, 2019 when compared to in the year ended December 31, 2018.
+Research and development expenses increased by \$18.8 million, or 39.8%, for the year ended December 31, 2020, compared to the year ended December 31, 2019.
+The increase was primarily due to \$10.4 million of increased consulting and outside services costs, \$3.8 million of increased compensation costs, \$1.1 million of increased stock-based compensation costs, \$2.2 million in increased license fees and \$1.6 million of increased insurance expense, partially offset by a \$0.4 million in decreased research studies expense.

+Consulting and outside services costs increased primarily due to increased PLN-74809 and PLN-1474 development activities with external vendors.
+Compensation costs and stock-based compensation costs increased as a result of increased headcount and the implementation of the employee stock purchase plan in the third quarter of 2020.
+License fees increased due to the \$2.4 milestone payment to the Regents of the University of California (the "UC Regents") in connection with our IPO in the second quarter of 2020.
+Insurance expenses increased due to additional costs for insurance as a public company.
+The decreases in research expenses was primarily due to delayed research related activities stemming from the Covid-19 pandemic.